 While non-Angel Victoria’s Secret models - such as Kendall Jenner, Gigi and Bella Hadid and co. - tend to appear in the same events, catalogs, and even the annual runway show, they are often not contractually obligated to participate in each one in lieu of jobs for other brands.
 The difference, per Angel Martha Hunt: Victoria's Secret takes priority in a model’s scheduling, meaning less work and travel for other, less steady gigs.

-Note that the current list of Angels includes: Adriana Lima, Alessandra Ambrosio, Behati Prinsloo, Candice Swanepoel, Elsa Hosk, Jasmine Tookes, Kate Grigorieva, Lais Ribeiro, Lily Aldridge, Martha Hunt, Jac Jagaciak, Romee Strijd, Sara Sampaio, Stella Maxwell, and Taylor Hill.
+Note that the current list of Angels includes: Adriana Lima, Alessandra Ambrosio, Behati Prinsloo, Candice Swanepoel, Elsa Hosk, Josephine Skriver, Jasmine Tookes, Lais Ribeiro, Lily Aldridge, Martha Hunt, Romee Strijd, Sara Sampaio, Stella Maxwell, and Taylor Hill.